tsai-SA/MetWAS_NESDA/README.md

 ```

 ## Demographic information about your cohort
 The file cohort_demograph_info.R will generate a table of demographic information of your cohort (useful for the manuscript and interpretating our results).
-It formats information on age, sex, bmi, MDD diagnosis, and AD MetS (generated from MetS_calc.R).
+It formats information on age, sex, bmi, MDD diagnosis, antidepressant use, and AD MetS (generated from MetS_calc.R).
+You can just use the complex covariate file.

 --cohort: Cohort name, e.g 'GS' or 'NESDA' \
 --id_column: The column name of the identifier column (default == ID) \